ngyvc/412-500-va-web5/README.md

 ## Client Project

 > [!IMPORTANT]
 > Make sure you try finding a client from day 1.
+Do not wait till the last minute, the more you wait, the harder it will make your project.

 ## Case Study